Stripchat

-Stripchat is an adult website and social network featuring free live-streamed webcam performances, often including nudity and sexual activity, through traditional, virtual reality, and mobile broadcasts.
+Stripchat is a Cypriot based adult website and social network featuring free live-streamed webcam performances, often including nudity and sexual activity, through traditional, virtual reality, and mobile broadcasts.

 The site averages over 700 million visitors a month, according to Similarweb.
 The site was first launched in 2016 and has since won numerous awards, including "Cam Site of the Year" and "Cam Company of the Year" at the 2020 XBIZ Europa Awards.

 The company has attracted mainstream attention with controversial campaigns and offers, such as offering $15M to rename the New Orleans Superdome and providing jobs to crew members who walked off the set of Mission: Impossible – Dead Reckoning Part One following a rant by Tom Cruise.

 COVID-19 pandemic

 Stripchat and other cam sites saw significant growth in 2020 due to the COVID-19 pandemic.
 During the lockdowns in March 2020, visits to the site increased by 25% in countries such as the United States and the United Kingdom.
 Even after restrictions were lifted in most countries, traffic continued to rise, reaching nearly 120 million in August 2020, up from about 60 million in January 2020, a reverse of traditional traffic patterns.

 By November 2020, monthly visits to the site were more than double what they had been a year earlier.
 In the same period, the number of models appearing on the site increased by 300,000.
 In an interview with BBC News, a Stripchat representative said that many traditional adult performers had moved to camming due to the lack of production on traditional pornography sets, as had other types of sex workers and amateurs.
 Stripchat attempted to offset increased competition from new performers coming onto the site by providing free tokens for new users.

 Many of the new website users are the result of changing work patterns.
 According to data released by the company in June 2020, 75% of site visitors came between the hours of 10 am and 6 pm.

 In June 2020, following the extended shutdown of many businesses due to the COVID-19 pandemic, Stripchat offered small businesses free advertising on the platform.
 The company asked small businesses to send in branded clothing to distribute to its most popular models.
 Multiple businesses applied and were accepted, including an art supply company, an erectile dysfunction device, a photography studio, and a makeup artist.
 Models wore the clothes during their regular shows.